-Sometimes the device may become lodged to a piece of the bowels, potentially clamping the intestines and causes a blockage in blood flow to the area.
+Sometimes the device may become lodged to a piece of the bowels, potentially clamping the intestines and causing a blockage in blood flow to the area.
 It is also possible for the product to erode through the wall of the intestine, leading to leakage of bowel contents.Nerve Damage

 Although specifically designed and processed to be implanted, the human body recognizes the device as a foreign substance and reacts to it.
 This reaction, teamed with its inhibition of your natural defense mechanisms against germs, increase the probability of post-surgery infection in the surrounding tissues.Some infections can be treated with antibiotics but others require removal of the device and additional surgeries.

-WARNING: These Are the Most Serious Complications
+WARNING: Most Serious Hernia Mesh Complications

 Migration involves serious dangers with the device coming into contact with the intestines or gallbladder.
-Sometimes, the dislodged mesh makes harmful contact with internal organs that can result in what is commonly referred to as an ingrowth.
+Sometimes, the dislodged mesh makes harmful contact with internal organs that can result in what is commonly referred to as an in-growth.
 Basically, the implanted device starts to literally grow into the affected organ.

-Studies involving hernia repair with mesh have shown that over 20% of patients that had this procedure were required to undergo additional surgery to remove part of their bowel.
-This happened because the patients intestines adhered to the device implant.
+Studies involving hernia repair with mesh have shown that over 20% of patients that had this procedure done were required to undergo additional surgery to remove part of their bowel.
+This happened because the patients’ intestines adhered to the device implant.
 The FDA describes adhesion as “scar-like tissue that sticks tissues together.”